falsandtru/clientchannel/README.md

   age: 365 * 24 * 60 * 60 * 1e3,
 });

-// Load an object from IndexedDB. const theme = chan.link('theme/v1');
+// Load an object from IndexedDB, and link it to the same objects of all the tabs. const theme = chan.link('theme/v1');
-// Save changes of property values to IndexedDB, and sync them between all tabs. theme.name = 'black';
+// Save the changes of property values to IndexedDB, and sync them between all the tabs. theme.name = 'black';
-// Schemas are defined by keys. const editor = chan.link('editor/v1');
+// Schemas are selected by keys. const editor = chan.link('editor/v1');
 editor.mode = 'vim';
 editor.event().on(['recv', 'mode'], ev =>